 Private Investment in Finnish Projects

 Finland has become an attractive location for international investors seeking reliable and profitable investment targets.
-This article highlights some key points for the parties of a project M&A transaction in Finland.

 Finland has a strong, stable economy and a predictable political environment.
 As a member of the euro zone, Finland is highly accessible for European investors.
 Finland’s real estate market has been a popular target for international funds for many years.